sampokuokkanen/twitter-emoji-weather/README.md

  ## Heroku deployment

- for this you need to create a procfile with worker as mainbot.py and that's it!
+ for this you need to create a Procfile with worker as mainbot.py and that's it!
+There is a sample one in this repository which you can use.